 Raleigh is reunited with smartypants Tendo Choi (Clifton Collins Jr), with whom he used to work when he piloted the fateful mech warrior Gipsy Danger five years ago.

 Also starring Charlie Day as Kaiju specialist Newton, Burn Gorman as mathematician Gottlieb, and Ron Perlman as black market dealer Hannibal Chau.

 If you watch this film because you want to watch a film about giant robots smashing up both Hong Kong and ginormous sea monsters from a different dimension, that’s what you get.
-Don’t expect it to be good at the same time, which is unfortunately the mistake the Squeeze made.
+Don’t expect it to be good at the same time, which is unfortunately the mistake Mr T made.
 I was under no illusion, so I could only be pleasantly surprised (I wasn’t).
 Pacific Rim is even directed by Guillermo del Toro, the genius behind the two Hellboy films, so it’s not as if a certain expectation for it to be good was there.